Iowa athletics department reports COVID-19 testing update

 Infographic by Chloe Peterson/The Daily Iowan

-The Big Ten announced Aug.
-11 that all fall sports in the conference were postponed because of ongoing concerns with the COVID-19 pandemic.
-Big Ten Commissioner Kevin Warren said the decision would not be revisited.
+The Big Ten announced on Sept.
+16 that its Council of Presidents and Chancellors had unanimously voted to start its football season Oct.
+23-24.
+The conference previously announced on Aug.
+11 that all fall sports were postponed because of ongoing concerns with COVID-19.

-However, according to multiple reports, the conference’s presidents and chancellors were presented with a plan over the weekend for how the Big Ten could start its football season in October.
-According to Pete Thamel, a national college football reporter for Yahoo Sports, the proposed start date for the season is Oct.
-17.
+Football is the only sport in the Big Ten that will be played this fall.

-The Big Ten presidents and chancellors have not voted on this proposed plan yet, but Thamel said there is a “lot of optimism” that the plan will be approved.
+The Big Ten will require athletes, coaches, trainers, and other individuals that are on the field for all practices and games to undergo daily antigen testing.
+Teams must stop regular practice and competition for a minimum of seven days and reassess metrics until improved if the team’s positivity rate is greater than five percent or if the population’s positivity rate is greater than 7.5 percent.
+A positive test will keep an athlete out for at least 21 days.

 (he/him/his)